How Much Does Air Conditioning Service Cost?

-Depending on how accessible the leak is, whether or not a leak test is required, and what precisely needs to be repaired, an average refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re feeling uneasy, feel free to ask your air conditioner repair professional to walk you through their process and review their findings.
+Depending on where the leak is, whether or not there needs to be a leak test, and what actually requires repair, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re unsure, always ask your air conditioner repair expert to walk you through their process and explain their findings.

 AC Circuit Board Replacement

-There are times when the issue may be beyond the air conditioner itself and the circuit board may be in need of replacing.
-Depending on the make and model of your air conditioner, a new circuit board for your equipment could be priced anywhere from $450 to $1300.
+There are times when the issue may be beyond the A/C system itself and the circuit board may be in need of replacing.
+Depending on your AC make and model, a new circuit board for your system could be priced anywhere from $450 to $1300.

 If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a standard thermostat.
-Depending on which style of thermostat you choose, you’re looking at anywhere between $200 and $550 to get it installed.
-Thanksfully, the newer thermostats could pay back their investment in energy management savings, if they are programmed accordingly.
+Depending on what kind of thermostat you go with, you’re looking at anywhere between $200 and $550 to get it installed.
+Thanksfully, the newest thermostats may pay back their cost in energy management savings, depending on if they are programmed properly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a couple years old or you choose to repair your older equipment instead of buying an energy-efficient A/C system upgrade, a capacitor will probably cost $250 to $350 and a contactor can cost a little lower, ranging from $150 - $350.
-These repairs are a couple of the most common for your air conditioning system.
+If your AC is still only a couple years old or you want to repair your older AC instead of buying an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are two of the most typical for your AC system.

 A/C Fan Motor Replacement

-Again, it’s always important to weigh the pros and cons of repairing your current AC system versus investing in an upgraded, more energy-efficient AC system.
-If replacing your AC’s fan motor is the better choice for you, a fan motor replacement may cost between $500 and $1200.
+Again, it’s always responsible to consider the pros and cons of paying to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient piece of equipment.
+If replacing your AC’s fan motor is the better option for you, a fan motor replacement could run you between $500 and $1200.

 NOTE: Part repair under warranty

-A common misconception is that if a part replacement is required, that it is covered under the manufacturer’s equipment warranty; however, there are many other costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
-Even with common repairs, for example, a capacitor replacement, the HVAC contractor still has to process your warranty through the manufacturer so they can receive the credit on the part.
-Also, all manufacturers require the contractor to hold the part for 60-120 days and may make the contractor return the bad part at the contractor’s cost.
-Larger repairs, such as a compressor, also require this process but these bigger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
-Unless you have a labor warranty you will continuously have to pay out-of-pocket for the technician’s labor.
+A common misconception is that if there is a part that needs to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
+Even with standard repairs, such as a capacitor replacement, the contractor still has to process the warranty through the manufacturer so they can get the credit on the part.
+Furthermore, all manufacturers require the contractor to hold the part for eight to sixteen weeks and may require the contractor return the bad part at the contractor’s cost.
+Larger repairs, a compressor for example, also require this process but these bigger repairs have additional supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
+If you don’t have a labor warranty you will continue have to incur charges for the technician’s labor.

-Always understand that these prices are estimates and they can often increase or decrease depending on where the home is, the specific issues with your AC, the age of your air conditioner, and whether or not you’ve been getting annual maintenance to maintain the health of your A/C and your manufacturer’s warranty.
-If your AC is pretty much dead and replacement is more likely, take a moment to look at our air conditioner pricing guide.
+Remember that these costs are estimates and costs can increase or decrease depending on where the home is, the actual issues with your equipment, the age of your air conditioner, and whether or not you’ve been getting yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+If your system has just plain given up and replacement is more likely, take a moment to look at our air conditioner pricing guide.

-If you would like more information or ever need expert air conditioner repair, call Air Engineers Service Experts 24/7/365.
+If you would like more information or ever need expert AC repair, call Service Experts Heating, Air Conditioning & Plumbing 24/7/365.